Alexander St Clair, 19th Baron of Roslin

-Alexander St Clair (1672-1706) was the 19th Baron of Roslin.
+Alexander St Clair (1672–1706) was the 19th Baron of Roslin.

 Early life

 He was the second son of James St Clair, 18th Baron of Roslin and Jean, daughter of Henry Spotswood, Sheriff of Dublin.
 His elder brother, James St Clair, had been killed fighting at the Battle of the Boyne in 1690 and therefore Alexander succeeded to the estates of Roslin.

 Baron of Roslin

-He was of considerable poetical ability and his poems are preserved in manuscript form in the Advocates Library.
+Alexander's poems are preserved in manuscript form in the Advocates Library.

 Family

-He married Jean, daughter of Robert, 7th Lord Sempill and was succeeded by his son, William St Clair of Roslin.
-He also had two other sons and three daughters who died young.
-He died in 1706.
+Alexander married Jean, daughter of Robert, 7th Lord Sempill.
+He was succeeded by his son, William St Clair of Roslin, and had two other sons and three daughters who died young.
+Alexander died in 1706.